idanfath/mynewtab-v2/README.md

 # MyNewTab - A Modern, Customizable New Tab Page

 MyNewTab is a sleek and customizable new tab page built with React, TypeScript, and Vite.
 It allows you to organize your favorite websites into categories and access them quickly.
 It features a built-in JSON editor to easily manage your bookmarks.
+You can try the app [here](https://mynewtab-v2.vercel.app/).

 ## Features